Wumpa League finally revealed, called Crash Team Rumble

 At The Game Awards 2022, the long-in-development Crash Bandicoot multiplayer game, known online as Wumpa League and officially titled Crash Team Rumble, was finally revealed.
 While the reveal came as a major surprise, its appearance was previously teased as part of an influencer merchandise pack in October 2022.

-In Crash Team Rumble, as it’s known, players will embody classic Crash characters from across decades of gameplay, with each having special moves and abilities that will aid teams in collecting the most amount of Wumpa fruit in competitive matches.
+In Crash Team Rumble, as it’s known, players will embody classic Crash characters from across the series, with each having special moves and abilities that will aid teams in collecting the most amount of Wumpa fruit in competitive matches.

 Heroes like Crash, Coco and Tawna are present in the game, as well as villains like Cortex, N. Brio and Dingodile.
 As spotted in early concept art, and in the game’s trailer, there are also a number of original playable characters – including a fun bat creature.